mmoses1127/VoidCrosser/README.md

 }
 ```
 ### Camera function keeps the player in the center of the game screen while allowing freedom of movement in the 2d environment

+Free two-dimensional movement in a space environment quickly becomes disorienting if the camera is not fixed on the player.
+To keep the player constantly in the center of the screen, I utilized cameraX and cameraY variables, which each subtract the player's X or Y position from half the width or height of the canvas, respectively.
+Then these offsets are added to the X and Y positions when drawing objects, rendering them relative to the player at the center of the screen.

+### game.js
 ```
 setCamera() {
     if (!this.astronaut.surface) {